airwick989/IBM-Fault-Localization-Work/README.md

 ## System Components in Detail

 ### Main System Module
-Is the main component facilitating the system.
+It is the main component facilitating the system.
 It consists of the system frontend and system backend.
 It is separated from the other system modules, a characteristic common throughout this tool.
 #### Tools & Technologies Used
 - React (JS)
   - Currently runs on port 3000 of the localhost (http://localhost:3000)